Fontaineconsult/UCDOEND-Project-2/README.md

 In order to run:

 1. Put all Files in a folder
-2. With a configured AWS account and AWS CLI instaleld, Run the following command in a windows:
+2. With a configured AWS account and AWS CLI installed, Run the following command in a windows terminal:

   cmd.exe /c create.bat "Udacity-Project-2" Udacity_Project_2.yaml Project_2_Parameters.json